JonathanLoftus01/Piranha-solutions-bootstrap-test/README.md

 ## Icons

-We Use Font Awesome for Icons.  https://fontawesome.com/search You can search for an icon and place it onto the website and it will show.
+We Use Font Awesome for Icons.  https://fontawesome.com/search You can search for an icon and place it onto the index.html and it will show.

 <i class="fa-brands fa-facebook-f"></i>